-One great way to make your villain as compelling and multifaceted as possible, is to give them as much backstory as possible.
+One great way to make your villain as compelling and multifaceted as possible is to give them as much backstory as possible.
 This is because the more backstory your villain, the more depth there will be to his or her personality.
 It will also make your villains more interesting.

 The villain should not be evil just for the sake of being evil.
 Give a backstory, why they are that way.
 Overall, the more detailed the backstory, the better your villain will turn out.

 Your villain does not need to be all evil.
 He or she does not need to be a raving lunatic or criminal mastermind.
-You could give your villain redeeming qualities that make them likeable.
+You could give your villain redeeming qualities that make them likable.

 Yet another way you can make your villain more interesting, is to create a link between your protagonist and villain.
 This will give your story a sense of history and intrigue.
 It will have your readers wonder what the link is.

-This link could be an old friendship, a familial link or a promise.
+This link could be an old friendship, a familial link, or a promise.
 You could even make the villain an old flame of the protagonist.
 This is one of the best things about creating a villain.

 You have the freedom to be as creative as possible.